Valuing Labor Market Power: The Role of Productivity Advantages

 Abstract

-Public firms with high labor productivity have a large and expanding labor market competitive advantage.
-Using firm-specific stock returns to estimate heterogeneous labor supply elasticities by labor productivity and across time, calibrated to a dynamic wage posting model featuring costly hiring, I estimate wage markdowns which largely explain: a wide cross-sectional labor share spread by productivity; the public firm aggregate labor share decline from 1991-2014; and productive firms’ high valuations given their modest investment rates.
-Cashflows from wage markdowns are worth two-fifths of aggregate capital income.
-Market power over skilled workers may play an important role in these patterns.
+Using idiosyncratic stock returns, I estimate heterogeneous firm-level labor supply elasticities by labor productivity, worker skill, and time.
+After accounting for the mitigating impact of adjustment costs, I use these elasticity estimates to quantify how wage markdowns affect the following: a wide cross-sectional labor share spread by productivity; the public firm aggregate labor share decline from 1991-2014; and productive firms’ high profits and valuations, despite low investment.
+Overall, profits from wage markdowns are worth 20-25% (4%) of aggregate capital income (revenues).
+Productive firms’ market power over skilled workers plays a central role in these patterns.

 Publication